Graylog2/documentation/pages/enterprise/forwarder.rst

 Introduction
 ************
-The Graylog Forwarder is a standalone agent for sending send log data to Graylog Cloud or an on-premise Graylog Server clusters.
+The Graylog Forwarder is a standalone agent for sending send log data to Graylog Cloud or an on-premise Graylog Server cluster.
 The Forwarder is typically run as a service to continuously stream data to the destination Graylog cluster.

 .. image:: /images/forwarder_diagram.png